PrimaryStrawberry/FionnaManagerDecomp/README.md

 - Added a "BustContainer" node to used, instead of directly scaling the breast sprite.
 - renamed some nodes and scripts to help with readability.
 - fixed the issue where the console floods with errors when breasts get too big.
+- fixed issue where the background was not aligned with the viewport

 ## Changes